 Select a neutral spot where your ex is less likely to start a fight—though admittedly, some people will fight anywhere.
 A centrally located park or mall both offer good options.
 So do restaurants, coffee shops, and even supermarket parking lots.

 Just like some people are reluctant to cause a stir in public, they may also behave better with a witness.
 Especially if it’s someone they know.

 Consider bringing a mutual acquaintance along for the custody exchange.
 A trusted friend who remains connected to both of you is often ideal.

-A third-party mediator may help smooth things out or just speed things along.
+A third party may help smooth things out or just speed things along.
 And if the situation does turn dangerous, it never hurts to have someone there to see it all.
 Though let’s hope things aren’t that far gone.

 If you and your ex can’t be in the same room without fighting, don’t prolong the amount of time you have to spend together.
 Get everything together ahead of time.
 Preparing in advance makes things go faster and can smooth over potential rough spots.